 Comprehensive income includes net income and other comprehensive income items that are excluded from net income under U.S. GAAP.
-Comprehensive income includes unrealized gains and losses on our investments classified as available for sale.
+Comprehensive income included unrealized gains and losses on our investments classified as available for sale while those investments were held.